-11.1 This policy will be communicated to all stakeholders within The State Hospital via the intranet and through the staff bulletin.
-The Advisory Group will be responsible for the implementation and monitoring of this policy.
+11.1 This policy will be communicated to all stakeholders within the State Hospital via email, the intranet and the staff bulletin.
+The Workforce, Wellbeing and Organisational Development Delivery Group will be responsible for the implementation and monitoring of this policy.
+Any deviation from policy should be notified directly to the policy Lead Author.

+The Lead Author will be responsible for notifying the Advisory Group of the occurrence.
 This policy will be reviewed every two years or sooner in light of any legislative changes and in line with NHS changes.